 Congratulations on your decision to be a part of the Richardson High School Golden Eagle Band!
 This handbook is designed to describe our program and clearly lay out its policies and procedures.
 The RHS Band staff believes in being clear and upfront about all of our expectations; this handbook is the principle means of communicating those expectations.
 Parents and students are asked to sign and return the last page of this book stating that they have read, understand, and agree to follow the guidelines explained in the handbook.
-Please understand that band at Richardson HS is an elective.
-Being involved is something you choose to do and not something you have to do.
 As a Richardson High School Band member, you are held to an elevated set of standards.
 Expectations are very high.
 You are expected to be positive role models in our school and community.
 Please call, email, or check the band website if you have any questions.